Food occupies a unique position in our lives at the confluence of health, comfort, culture, social relationships, geography, and family budget.

 In tough economic times, the question becomes how to eat within a tight budget without sacrificing superior nutrition, cultural tradition, great taste, variety, ease of preparation, and deep-down satisfaction.

 Incessant food advertising in an aggressive consumer culture makes it especially difficult to stay away from the trendy new food innovations.
-After all, the latest product promises to make you healthier, smarter, thinner, younger, better-looking, hipper, more loveable, a better parent.
-It’ll save time, give you a break, show your sophistication.
+After all, the latest product promises to make you healthier, smarter, thinner, younger, better-looking, hipper, more lovable, and a better parent.
+It’ll save time, give you a break, and show your sophistication.
 And it will cost a lot more, often without offering much nutritional value.

-Make everything from scratch: bread (including flatbreads and pizza doughs, biscuits, soups.
+- Make everything from scratch: bread (including flatbreads and pizza doughs), biscuits, and soups.
 You can add your own healthy ingredients and experiment with herbs and spices.
-Scratch cooking takes more organizing and learning, but once you commit to it, you’ll find it doesn’t take that much more time.
+Scratch cooking takes more organizing and learning, but once you commit to it, you’ll find that it doesn’t take that much more time.

-Don’t skimp on fruits and vegetables.
-Find ways to sneak them into every meal.
+- Don’t skimp on fruits and vegetables.
+Sneak them into every meal.
 Use them as snacks.
-People who eat the most produce have more energy, fewer illnesses and less chronic disease.
+People who eat the most produce have more energy, fewer illnesses, and less chronic disease.
 They manage their weight more easily.

-Learn to use the cheap, nutritious, and suddenly trendy vegetables: kale, collards, cabbage, Swiss chard, carrots, onions, winter squash.
-Buy fruits in season.
+- Use cheap, nutritious, and suddenly trendy vegetables: kale, collards, cabbage, Swiss chard, carrots, onions, winter squash.
+Buy fruit in season.

-When the price is right, stock up on nutrient-dense foods that keep well without refrigeration and don’t take much storage space: dry beans, lentils, whole grains, sunflower seeds, unprocessed nuts, peanut butter, onions, garlic, dried fruit.
-Store these staples in glass or metal containers out of direct sunlight.
+- When the price is right, stock up on nutrient-dense foods that keep well outside the fridge and don’t take much storage space: dry beans, lentils, whole grains, sunflower seeds, unprocessed nuts, peanut butter, onions, garlic, dried fruit.
+Store in glass or metal containers out of direct sunlight.

-When you make a broth or a big soup, half fill a knee-high sock or nylon stocking with brown rice, barley, or pinto beans; tie it loosely and toss it in the pot to use in another meal.
+- When you make a broth or a big soup, half fill a knee-high sock or nylon stocking with brown rice, barley, or pinto beans; tie it loosely and toss it into the pot for use in another meal.